danielcfurr/edstan/briefmanual.md

 # Overview

-The edstan package for R provides convenience functions and pre-programmed Stan models related to item response theory (IRT).
+The edstan package for R provides convenience functions and predefined Stan models related to item response theory (IRT).
 Its purpose is to make fitting common IRT models using Stan easy. edstan relies on the rstan package, which should be installed first.
 [See here](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started) for instructions on installing rstan.